tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Mint an NFT

-The `MintNftKMS` schema lets you mint NFTs natively on BNB Smart Chain, Ethereum, Harmony, Klaytn, KuCoin Community Chain, and Polygon and sign the transaction with your signature ID.
+The <code>MintNftKMS</code> schema lets you mint NFTs natively on BNB Smart Chain, Ethereum, Harmony, Klaytn, KuCoin Community Chain, and Polygon and sign the transaction with your signature ID.

 For more information, see "Minting NFTs natively on a blockchain" in Mint an NFT.